Treatment depends on what type of Gaucher's disease you have.

-Another treatment option for type 1 is Cerdelga (eliglustat), an oral drug that inhibits the metabolic process that forms the fatty materials in patients with the enzyme deficiency.
+Other treatment options for type 1 are eliglustat (Cerdelga) and miglustat (Zavesca), which are pills that curb the body's process that forms the fatty materials in people with the enzyme shortage.

-There is no treatment that can stop type 3 from causing damage to your brain.
-Other treatments can help your symptoms, including:
+There is no treatment that can stop type 3 from causing damage to the brain.
+Other treatments that can help your symptoms include: